mramshaw/helm-test/README.md

 ## Installing Helm

-Instruction for installing Helm may be found at:
+Instructions for installing Helm may be found at:

     http://docs.helm.sh/using_helm/#installing-helm

-In general it is only necessary to install `helm`: helm itself will deploy `tiller` as needed.
+In general it is only necessary to install `helm` as helm itself will deploy `tiller` as needed.

 ## Helm Components